 \subsubsection{Dynamic update of the Geometric Spectral Sparsifier.}

-For a geometric graph build on point set $P$, we want the above spectral sparsifier to be able to handle the following update\footnote{We assume that throughout the update, the aspect ration of the point set, denoted by $\alpha = \frac{\max_{x, y\in P}\|x-y\|_2}{\min_{x, y\in P}\|x-y\|_2}$, does not change.} :
+For a geometric graph build on a point set $P$, we want the above spectral sparsifier to be able to handle the following update\footnote{We assume that throughout the update, the aspect ratio of the point set, denoted by $\alpha = \frac{\max_{x, y\in P}\|x-y\|_2}{\min_{x, y\in P}\|x-y\|_2}$, does not change.} :

 However, in order to update the geometric spectral sparsifier efficiently, there are a few barriers that we need to overcome.